maxmjn/awsdevops-workshop/README.md

 - -`datasources.json` refers to database `"database": "${MYSQL_DATABASE}"` where `${MYSQL_DATABASE}` is sourced from `/env/dev.env`
 - - Here `${MYSQL_DATABASE}` refers to `devdb` which is a service in docker-compose.yml
 - - Above is reason we are not using DB connection string.

+# React app
+- `WebDevDockerfile` defines the container for the React web application
+- `env/webdev.env` mentions the api endpoint `localhost:3001`